 For a fun and festive idea, add some gel food coloring to your recipe for extra flare.
 Add it in to the butter/sugar mixture just before adding the flour.

 I love checking kitchen stores and cute new shops when I travel.
 And, of course, I’m always on the hunt at antique stores for a fantastic vintage cookie cutter.
 BUT, you can find cookie cutters almost anywhere.
-In fact, I picked up this multi-pack of Christmas cookie cutters right here! (referral link)
+In fact, I picked up this multi-pack of Christmas cookie cutters on Amazon. (referral link)

 Yes, you definitely can make the dough in advance.
 Wrap tightly in plastic wrap or place in a freezer ziploc bag and refrigerate for 3-5 days or freeze for up to 3 months!
 The dough, even frozen, thaws enough to roll out in a matter of minutes!

 This recipe is excellent for cutting out shapes because it has no eggs and very little baking soda in the recipe.
 Therefore, the dough does not puff or spread much at all.
 Unlike some recipes that have no baking soda or baking powder, this one does puff just ever so slightly – this makes it my absolute favorite because the finished cookie has a nice soft, slightly chewy texture that you can sink your teeth into.
-Chill your cutouts right before baking for the least amount of puff.
+Chill your cutouts right before baking for the least amount of puff, though it’s not necessary.

 Ingredients